 This plant can grow submerged or emersed, with and without soil.
 Therefore, the water parameters are very important and vital for this plant.
 When taking care of it, you should consider a temperature of 64 to 82 °F (18 to 28 °C).
 The pH level should be from 6 to 7.5, and an interval of 2-12 dKH.

 Hygrophila Pinnatifida will do fine under moderate light, however, intensive lighting will help for compact growth.
 However, the plant size will become smaller if you overexposure it to light.

-It is recommended to have a good nutrient and CO2 supply.
+It is recommended to have good nutrients and a CO2 system for Hygrophila Pinnatifida to thrive m.
 Therefore, the potassium level should not fall to the bottom, a low level is acceptable to avoid the pinholes in the older leaves.

 Best growth treatment

 Best for rooted plants

 The substrate is not that important because this plant forms a not very deep root system and attaches to sand or gravel grains.

 The runner-like lateral shoots are the perfect candidate for propagation.
 The top shoot cuttings compared to the lateral shoots, can develop poorly.
 The plant can already sprout roots or small plants from emersed cultivation, which tends to establish faster compared to rootless cuttings.

 This is the most common issue that Hygrophila Pinnatifida has.
 They are referred to as “potassium hogs” and this issue occurs mainly from potassium deficiency.
 Therefore, this doesn’t mean that you should raise too much the level of potassium, it’s not needed.